 The criminal offense of driving under the influence (DUI) seems straightforward but is much more complex than people first think.
-It can be found at Florida statute §316.193.
+It can be found in Florida statute §316.193.
 All drivers within the state of Florida should know about the state’s DUI laws, and what they entail, so they do not find themselves facing charges.
 If you have been charged with a DUI, your Jacksonville criminal attorney can assist you with getting the best result out of a bad situation.

 DUI vs Drunk Driving

-The Florida Statutes define the offense of DUI as driving or having physical control of a vehicle while under the influence of alcohol, chemicals, or controlled substance that results in a blood alcohol or at least 0.08 percent, or that impairs a person’s normal faculties.
+The Florida Statutes define the offense of DUI as driving or having physical control of a vehicle while under the influence of alcohol, chemicals, or controlled substance that results in blood alcohol of at least 0.08 percent, or that impairs a person’s normal faculties.
 Many people use the terms “DUI” and “drunk driving” interchangeably, but the two are different.
 While a drunk driver is considered to be under the influence, not all motorists under the influence are drunk, as chemicals and controlled substances can also impair a person.
 Some people can be impaired taking over-the-counter medications such as Nyquil.
 Consult your local Jacksonville criminal attorney if you have been charged with driving under the influence.